Market

 DIVIDEND

-In view of operation losses incurred during the year under
+In view of the losses incurred during the year under review, the

-review, the Directors have not recommended dividend for the
+Directors have not recommended dividend for the year ended

 FIXED DEPOSITS